-A home equity line of credit, also known as a HELOC, is a line of credit secured by your home that gives you a revolving credit line to use for large expenses such as a kitchen remodel, a pool addition, or even a vacation.
+A home equity line of credit, also known as a HELOC, is a line of credit secured by your home that gives you a revolving credit line to use for remodeling projects, but can also be used to pay for a wedding, your dream vacation, an education and more, so you can enjoy what matters most to you.

 You can also use a home equity line of credit to consolidate higher interest rate debt on other loans such as credit cards.
 Often, a home equity line of credit has a lower interest rate than other common types of loans and interest may be tax deductible.1